anchore/s3c-workshops/labs/Deployment/README.md

 ## Deploy Anchore Enterprise

-Let's start by downloading the license and required assets
-1. Download all the files in the labs `assets` directory
+1. Download all the files in the labs `Deployment` directory.
-2. Retrieve your license file and Anchore Dockerhub login credentials
+2. Retrieve a license file and set of Anchore Dockerhub login credentials.
    1. To obtain these, please fill out this [form](https://forms.gle/NMhpVU19SuXRnLhC9).
-   2. Alternatively you might already have these.
 3. Choose your deployment target from a choice of three:
    1. [Docker Compose](#docker-compose)
    2. [Kubernetes](#kubernetes)